 There will also be narrow circumstances where the sharing of this information is permitted by law or as it is in the public interest, including in circumstances where disclosing the information is necessary to prevent a serious crime or serious harm to other people.
-Preventing the transmission of an infectious disease such as COVID-19 may be considered in the public interest, but you should still try a servicer user’s consent if possible before sharing information.
+Preventing the transmission of an infectious disease such as COVID-19 may be considered in the public interest, but you should still try to secure a servicer user’s consent if possible before sharing information.

 We would generally advise you seek advice from your employer, trade union or professional body beforehand, or otherwise getting legal advice.
 However we recognise this may not be possible in an emergency scenario.
 Any decision to share information without consent should be recorded, so you can evidence the reasons for your decision at a later date if required.

 Sharing information with colleagues

 Sharing information is part of good practice, and vital when managing the COVID-19 outbreak.
 NHSX and the Department of Health and Social Care have issued statements to confirm when you use confidential patient information for purposes relating to COVID-19, you can be confident that you are doing so lawfully.
 You should still take care to ensure you only share information with colleagues where it is necessary, and only disclose information that is relevant.

 NHSX have issued information governance guidance in light of COVID-19.

 The Department of Health and Social Care has issued several notices under Regulation 3(4) of the Health Service (Control of Patient Information) Regulations 2002.